yulithalta/lisa-research-platform/README.md

 If using LISA for scientific publications:

-> Berm√∫dez et al.,
+Berm√∫dez et al.,
-> *LISA: Living-lab Integrated Sensing Architecture for synchronized acquisition of video and sensor data in research environments.*
+‚ÄúLISA: Living-lab Integrated Sensing Architecture for synchronized acquisition of video and sensor data in research environments.‚Äù
-> SoftwareX, 2025. *(Under review)*
+SoftwareX, 2025.
+(Under review)

-BibTeX will be provided upon acceptance.
+A BibTeX entry will be provided upon acceptance.

 ---

 ## 12. License

-Released under MIT License.
+MIT License.

-The authors provide no warranty and accept no liability for medical or safety-critical use.
+No warranty is provided.
+This software must not be used as a certified medical device.

 ---